-Business start-up loans are of two types - Line of Credit and Equipment Financing.
+Startup business loans are of two types -

 A startup business loan in the form of a line of credit works in a similar manner to a credit card.
 However, the card is tied to the individual’s business instead of their personal credit.
 One of the best benefits of a small business line of credit is that customers will have no obligation to pay interest on the borrowed sum for the first nine to 15 months, thereby making it easier to cover expenses whilst getting their business to a good start.
 The interest after the period will rise to anywhere between 7.9% and 19.9%, but the customer will only have to pay interest on the sum they use (similar to a credit card).

 In this type of loan for start-ups, the equipment that is bought when starting the business is pledged as collateral, thus enabling the lender to charge a relatively low rate of interest with a slightly higher risk.
 The customer is expected to repay the amount used to purchase the equipment as revenues are generated from their business.
 Similar to a line of credit, applicants are expected to have a high credit score (680+), and the documents required to avail equipment financing include a vendor quote, a detailed credit report, and a statement showing the manner in which the customer intends to utilise the equipment.
 The main benefit of equipment financing is that the depreciation of the equipment can be used by the customer as a tax benefit for many years.

 There are more than 39,000 startups in India at present who have access to many private equity and debt funding options.
 However, it is a challenge to get funding when the business is just an idea or is in the early stage.
 Also, the Micro, Small, and Medium Enterprises (MSME) sector in India only has limited access to formal credit which is why the Government of India decided to roll out startup business loan schemes for MSMEs and startups.